 - Sour cream or Greek yogurt: This makes the guacamole more creamy and adds a bit of protein to it as well.
 It can also be a great way to mellow out the recipe if it comes out too spicy.

-- Grilled corn or other grilled vegetables: The smokey and sweet flavor of grilled corn, or even grilled bell peppers, is an excellent way to complement the dip!
+- Grilled corn or other grilled vegetables: The smokey and sweet flavor of grilled corn with guacamole, or even grilled bell peppers, is an excellent way to complement the dip!

 - Chopped fruit: Think of using pineapples or mangos to add a tropical flavor to the the guacamole that makes it really stand out.
 It’s also just really pretty!